aptech/docs/docs/CR-plotOpenWindow.rst

 -------

-To automatically open each new graph in a new graph window, use plotSetNewWindow or set the preference in the main applicaton menu.
-This may be found by selecting **Tools->Preferences** and then clicking on **Graphics** on the left side of the preferences window.
+To automatically open each new graph in a new graph window, use :func:`plotSetNewWindow` or set the preference in the main applicaton menu.
+This may be found by selecting **Tools > Preferences** and then clicking on **Graphics** on the left side of the preferences window.

-If you select the radio button next to "New Window" at the top of the graphics preferences window, each new graph will be automatically drawn in a new graphics window.
+If you select the radio button next to **New Window** at the top of the graphics preferences window, each new graph will be automatically drawn in a new graphics window.